 Llewellyn Xavier is know for his flamboyant oil paintings that successfully capture the colors and textures that are found throughout St. Lucia.

 His work is in the permanent collections of such prestigious galleries as the Metropolitan Museum of Modern Art in New York.
 Llewellyn Xavier's highly versatile and valuable work can be viewed at his wife's gallery, St. Lucia Fine Art, at Pointe Seraphine.

 Lunch at The Coal Pot

 The Coal Pot has been a fine dining experience for the last forty years.
-Michelle Elliot and her French husband, Xavier, own and manage the restaurant - voted Restaurant of the Year in 1999.
-Michelle is the elegant hostess, Xavier is the chef, sans pareil.
+Michelle Elliot owns and manages the restaurant - voted Restaurant of the Year in 1999.

 New World cuisine, the marriage of the freshest Caribbean ingredients with simple, yet exquisite, French cooking methods, is the Coal Pot's trademark.

 At lunch, a daily special is served alongside dishes like Greek and shrimp salads.
 Fresh, local fish prepared in a variety of excellent sauces is an ideal lunch choice.
 Dinner, with linen service, is a relaxed affair.
 Coquilles St. Jacques and smoked salmon add a continental flair to local delicacies, such as curried chicken served in a coconut shell.
 There is also a selection of fine wine.